microsoft/Application-Insights-Workbooks/Documentation/Parameters/Parameters.md

 4. The text control will show text: _The chosen time range is Last 24 hours_

 ## Parameter formatting
 The _In Text_ section used the `label` of the parameter instead of its value.
-Parameters expose various such options depending on its type - e.g. time range pickers allow value, label, query, start, end and grain.
+Parameters expose various such options depending on its type - e.g. time range pickers allow value, label, query, start, end, grain, and many other options.

-Use the `Previews` section of the _Edit Parameter_ pane to see the expansion options for your parameter:
+Use the `Previews` section of the _Edit Parameter_ pane to see the formatting expansion options for your parameter:

 ![Image showing a time range parameter options](../Images/Parameters-Time-Previews.png)

 For more specific examples of formatting times, see [Time formatting](./Time.md#Time-parameter-options)

 ## Formatting parameters using JSONPath
-For string parameters that are json content, you can use a [JSONPath format](../Transformations/JSONPath.md) in the parameter format string.
+For string parameters that are JSON content, you can use a [JSONPath format](../Transformations/JSONPath.md) in the parameter format string.

 For example, you may have a string parameter named `selection` that was the result of a query or selection in a visualization that has the following value
 ```json